Mid-quantile regression for discrete responses: Introduction

-Prominent in the econometric literature, Maximum Score Estimation (MSE) deals with conditional median models of binary \citep{Manski1975,Manski1985,Horowitz1992} and ordered discrete \citep{Lee1992} response variables.
+Prominent in the econometric literature, maximum score estimation deals with conditional median models of binary \citep{Manski1975,Manski1985,Horowitz1992} and ordered discrete \citep{Lee1992} response variables.
 More recently, \cite{Kordas2006} extended \citeauthor{Horowitz1992}'s (\citeyear{Horowitz1992}) estimator for binary outcomes to quantiles other than the median.
-In the MSE approach, the key assumption is the existence of a continuous latent variable, say $Y^{*}$, which undergoes the working of a threshold mechanism resulting in the observable binary outcome $Y = I(Y^{*} > 0)$.
+In the maximum score estimation approach, the key assumption is the existence of a continuous latent variable, say $Y^{*}$, which undergoes the working of a threshold mechanism resulting in the observable binary outcome $Y = I(Y^{*} > 0)$, where $I(\cdot)$ denotes the indicator function.
 The conditional quantiles of the observable outcome are obtained as transformed quantiles of the latent outcome.
-However, MSE is computationally expensive as it involves nonconvex loss functions.
+However, maximum score estimation is computationally expensive as it involves nonconvex loss functions.
 Jittering is another strategy used for quantile estimation with discrete responses.
-A continuous variable, say $Z$, is obtained by adding random noise, say $U$, to the observable discrete outcome, i.e. $Z = Y + U$.
+A (pseudo)continuous variable, say $Z$, is obtained by adding random noise, say $U$, to the observable discrete outcome, i.e. $Z = Y + U$.
 Estimation then proceeds by applying standard algorithms for convex quantile loss functions (e.g., linear programming) and, successively, by averaging the noise out.
 This approach, which has been adopted for modeling count \citep{Machado2005} and ordinal \citep{Hong2010} response variables, may lack generality as it requires that adjacent values in the support of $Y$ are equally spaced.
+Another estimation method for quantiles of count data has been recently proposed \citep{Frumento2021}.
+An approximation to continuity is introduced in the sense that the response becomes $Z_{E} = Y + \expect(U)$, where $\expect(U) = 0.5$.
+As explained by the authors, the resulting estimator is asymptotically equivalent whether it is applied to $Z_{E}$ or the jittered response $Z$ as defined above.
+Efficiency gains of this approach derive from the parametric modeling of a sequence of quantiles, but they are offsetted by the risk of overfitting \citep{Frumento2021} and the inability to model a single quantile.